keyboard_arrow_up

 Silica Sand or Silicon Dioxide

 Silicon dioxide is sand, which is a commonly used material for removing rust or dirt from surfaces.
-Sand is efficient in abrasive blasting, as the particles are sharp, making the process easier.
+Sand is efficient in abrasive blasting because the particles are sharp, making the process easier.

 Glass Bead

-If you wish to get a matte and satin finish, this medium is perfect.
-This grit has very fine particles that produce a much smoother and brighter finish of the object being sandblasted.
+This medium is perfect for achieving a matte and satin finish.
+It consists of very fine particles that produce a much smoother and brighter finish on the object being sandblasted.

 Aluminum Oxide

-Media is much sharper than glass bead and stays sharper for a long time, and that is why it is used in paint removal and general cleaning.
+This media is much sharper than glass bead and stays sharp for a long time, making it ideal for paint removal and general cleaning.

 Air Compressors